Polish court rules ombudsman must leave office at term end - WTMJ

 Associated Press

-WARSAW, Poland (AP) — Poland’s top court ruled Thursday that it is unconstitutional for the country’s human rights commissioner to remain in the job indefinitely after the end of his term until a successor is chosen.
+WARSAW, Poland (AP) — Poland’s top court ruled Thursday that the country’s human rights commissioner can’t remain in the job indefinitely after the end of his term until a successor is chosen.

 The ruling by the government-controlled Constitutional Tribunal paves the way for the removal of the acting human rights commissioner, or ombudsman, Adam Bodnar, who is unpopular with the conservative government.